superform-xyz/openzeppelin-relayer/README.md

 ### Logs

 - For logs, our app defaults to writing logs to stdout/console.
-You can also configure it to write logs to a file pathn by setting `LOG_MODE` to `file`.
+You can also configure it to write logs to a file path by setting `LOG_MODE` to `file`.
 See [docker compose file](./docker-compose.yaml) for more details.

 ### Metrics